KrisChan33/K-Internship-Progress-Report-Sys/README.md

 - **Activity Logging:** Interns can log their daily activities, providing a detailed record of their work.
 - **Report Generation:** Generate progress reports for personal record-keeping.

-## Developer

-The system is developed by a passionate developer with a background in Laravel.
-The developer strives to create solutions that simplify complex processes and deliver high-quality, user-friendly applications.

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/K-Internship-Progress-Report-Sys.git`